Tuberculosis

 • Put a reminder note on your mirror or refrigerator.

-• Mark a calendar after you give the medicine.
+• Mark a calendar after you take your medicine.

 Call 911 anytime you think you may need emergency care.
 For example, call if: